ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - whether the tweet was in reply to another twitter user
 - the id number of any original tweet the User's tweet was in reply to
 - the full text of any original tweet the User's tweet was in reply to
-- if the User's tweet was a retweet (RT for retweet, QT for quote tweets)
+- whether the User's tweet was a retweet (RT for retweet, QT for quote tweets)
 - the handle of the user retweeted
 - the id number of the original tweet retweeted
 - the full text of the original tweet retweeted